flare-foundation/docs/include/fassets/setup-database.md

 !!! warning
 	You only need to create the user in the database and grant privileges to that user.
 Do not create the database.

-1. Open your terminal or command prompt and login to PostgreSQL database using the `psql` command with the appropriate credentials:
+1. Open your terminal or command prompt and login to PostgreSQL database using the `psql` command with the appropriate credentials.

-2. Create a new user `fassetbot` in the PostgreSQL database command with the password "VerySafePassword" and grant the superuser privileges.:
+2. Create a new user `fassetbot` in the PostgreSQL database command with the password "VerySafePassword" and grant the superuser privileges:

     ```pgsql
     CREATE ROLE fassetbot WITH SUPERUSER LOGIN PASSWORD 'VerySafePassword';